-In server/src/margo_server.c, update the client-server RPC registration function register_client_server_rpcs() to include a registration macro for the new RPC handler.
-As shown below, the last argument to MARGO_REGISTER() is the handler function address.
-The prior two arguments are the input and output parameters structs.
+In server/src/margo_server.c, update the client-server RPC registration function register_client_server_rpcs() to include a registration macro for the new RPC handler, for example:

 20.3 Client

 1. Add a Mercury id for the RPC handler to the client RPC context.